Madelene/100-days-of-code/log.md

 ** Today's Progress**:
-- Wrote a task to pull in JournalEntry data from Quickbooks API
+- Wrote a task to pull in JournalEntry data from Quickbooks API and a migration.
+Refactored the migration and am working on refactoring the task.
+Having some difficulty with filtering
 - Not quite sure how to test, yet
 - Learned about timedelta in python
 - Had my first Rambo meeting - very encouraging!